 - 1. Activities necessary to develop a recovery plan.
-These activities may could include: - Data gathering and analysis, participating and contributing to necessary studies or mapping effort - Outreach and coordination with citizens and stakeholders - Communications and messaging - Participation in development of vision, goals, objectives, and activities

-- Participation in development of implementation strategy - Review of the findings Findings review - Drafting of plan Plan drafting - 2.
-Activities necessary for the monitoring, evaluation, and oversight of vendor activities and deliverables.
+These activities may include: - Data gathering and analysis, participating and contributing to necessary studies or mapping effort - Outreach and coordination with citizens and stakeholders - Communications and messaging - Participation in development of vision, goals, objectives, and activities - Participation in development of implementation strategy - Findings review - Plan drafting - 2.
+Activities necessary for monitoring, evaluation, and oversight of vendor activities and deliverables.
 These activities could include: - Monitoring reports and evaluations - Invoicing and documentation - Coordination, oversight, and management of planning vendors - Coordination with PRDOH and MRP project manager - QA/QC and review of deliverables - 3.
 Equipment and software necessary to conduct the activity. - 4.
 Vendor activities necessary to develop a Recovery Plan.